-SUBMIT: FREQUENTLY ASKED QUESTIONS
+FREQUENTLY ASKED QUESTIONS

 The following are answers to some questions that are often asked regarding submitting a film to the Los Angeles Asian Pacific Film Festival.
-If you have any further questions, please email festival [at] vconline [dot] org.
+If you have any further questions, please email festival(at)vconline.org.

 Q1.
 Why should I submit my film to the Los Angeles Asian Pacific Film Festival?

-The Los Angeles Asian Pacific Film Festival is the largest film festival in the Greater Los Angeles and Southern California area dedicated to showcasing films by and about Asians and Asian Americans & Pacific Islanders around the world.
-If invited, your film will be seen by one of the most sophisticated, enthusiastic and appreciative audiences in the nation, as well as by many festival programmers, and many executives and professionals from the local mainstream entertainment industry.
+The Los Angeles Asian Pacific Film Festival is the largest film festival in Southern California dedicated to showcasing films by and about Asians & Pacific Islanders around the world.
+We were recently named one of "The 25 Coolest Film Festivals in the World, 2017" by MovieMaker Magazine!

-Q3.
+Q4.
 Can I submit my film entry by mail?
 Can I submit a DVD screener?

-Q4.
+Q5.
 Are work-in-progress submissions accepted?

-Yes, we accept work-in-progress entries for preview purposes only (not for exhibition).
+Yes!
+We accept work-in-progress entries for preview purposes only (not for exhibition).
 Though we prefer to evaluate entries that are as complete as possible, our screening committee will take into account the unfinished state of a submission as it makes its decision.
 Be sure to indicate on your preview screener the status of the film (i.e., rough cut, fine cut, picture lock, etc.) and specify what elements are still incomplete (i.e., temp sound, color correction needed, etc.).
 That said, it is in your best interest to submit a version that is as close to completion as possible.

-IMPORTANT: If your work-in-progress submission is accepted, you must be prepared to deliver a completed version in time for its Festival Week 2017 screening.
+IMPORTANT: If your work-in-progress submission is accepted, you must be prepared to deliver a completed version in time for its Festival Week 2019 screening.

-Q5.
+Q6.
 Can I re-submit a film that was not accepted the previous year?

 Q7.
 Do you have any premiere status requirements?